 The 5 Types of RAG Architectures

-RAG is not a single pattern — it is a design space.
-These five architectures represent distinct RAG is not a single pattern — it is a design space.
+RAG is not a single pattern but a design space.
+Apart from Naive RAG and Advanced RAG, you should also know about Agentic RAG, Multi-Ho RAG, and Graph RAG.
 These five architectures represent distinct points in that space, each suited to different problem types.

 |